kmorris896/rapture-discord-server-documentation/channel_text/service-area/economy.md

 # Economy

-<@763577946211745814> (Name may change) is a self-hosted version of the NadekoBot (<https://gitlab.com/Kwoth/nadekobot>).
+<@763577946211745814> is a self-hosted version of the NadekoBot (<https://gitlab.com/Kwoth/nadekobot>).
 Full commands can be found on their website (<https://nadeko.bot/commands>) but keep in mind that the server only has the following modules enabled:

 - **gambling**
 -- "WaifuClaimCommands" disabled